 DOR Directives are concise statements of position, designed to clarify specific issues that are not covered in any regulation or other public written statement.

 Letter Rulings are responses to very specific technical questions, formally asked by taxpayers, that are not already covered in public written statements.
 To obtain guidance on submitting a request for a letter ruling, please call the Rulings and Regulations Bureau at 617-626-3250.
 (Because a ruling is based on one taxpayer's specific facts and circumstances, DOR's response is binding only with respect to the taxpayer making the request, although others may consider rulings as nonbinding indications of the Department's position at the time the rulings are issued.)

 To obtain a copy of any Regulation, TIR, Directive or Letter Ruling, visit DOR's Legal Library, or call the Rulings and Regulations Bureau at 617-626-3250.

-All DOR public written statements are published in the MASSTAX Guide.
+DOR public written statements are also published in the MASSTAX Guide.
 The Department's MASSTAX Guide, produced in conjunction with Thomson West, is an excellent source for researching any state tax issue.
 The MASSTAX Guide, which is printed in five volumes, is updated quarterly and contains DOR policy statements as well as other legal developments and law changes.
 Along with the volumes devoted to specific taxes, such as personal income, sales/use, etc., the MASSTAX Guide has an administrative volume that describes in more detail the enforcement and appeals procedures that are outlined in this guide.